-I kept trying to put my stance into words when the Chick-Fil-A debaucle finally hit the fan, and I probably failed miserably each time, because how do you articulate things that you just feel are right?
+How do you articulate things to your children that you just feel are right?
 Especially when you want to do so without hurting anyone with differing opinions, even if they’re so much louder than you?
-I don’t know these answers, and so I tried to keep quiet during the whole debaucle.
-I tried to smile about the chicken and whatnot, because I couldn’t adequately put into words why I felt the way I did.
+I don’t know these answers, and so I try to keep quiet in most instances.
+I try to smile about the chicken sandwiches and bathrooms and whatnot, because I couldn’t adequately put into words why I felt the way I did.

 And then THIS happened.